friends-of-presta/fop_console/CONTRIBUTING.md

 ## Create your owns Commands

-The official documentation from PrestaShop and Symfony Core teams are still right, but you needs to extends our class.
+The official documentation from PrestaShop and Symfony Core teams are still right, but you need to extend our class.

 ```php
 <?php